microsoft/vscode-docs/docs/remote/wsl.md

 To get started you need to:

 1. Install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) along with your preferred Linux distribution.
-The Remote - WSL extension will use your **default distro** and use `wslconfig.exe` to configure the default as needed.
+The Remote - WSL extension will use your **default distro**.
+Use `wslconfig.exe` to change your default as needed.

     > **Note:** WSL does have some [known limitations](#known-limitations) for certain types of development that can also affect your VS Code experience.